Pretty Maids: 1980s

-Pretty Maids were formed in 1981 by friends Ken Hammer and John Jacobsen in Horsens, Denmark.
+Pretty Maids were formed in 1981 by friends Ken Hammer and John Jacobsen in Horsens, Denmark as a cover band initially called Pretty Panic.
 Ronnie Atkins joined Pretty Maids in 1982, replacing John Jacobsen on vocals.
 They wrote their own material and a self-financed demo resulted in a deal with the English record label Bullet Records.

 In 1983, the band released their debut self-titled EP under the name Pretty Maids, recognition was fuelled by their UK tour the same year.
 In 1984 they signed to CBS Records in Denmark, who remixed and re-released their self-titled EP with a different cover.

 In 1984, the band released their debut studio album, Red, Hot and Heavy, which was a success.
+The line-up featured two new members, former Shylock members Allan DeLong on bass and Rick Hanson on guitar.
+Hanson left the band and was briefly replaced by ex-Mercyful Fate guitarist Benny Petersen.

 More acclaim followed with their second studio album, Future World, released in 1987.
-It was recorded in Bearsville Studios, New York, with renowned producer Eddie Kramer.
+It was recorded in Bearsville Studios, New York, with producer Eddie Kramer.
 The collaboration did not work out and Flemming Rasmusen ended up producing the more hard rocking songs and Kevin Elson produced the more melodic tracks.
+Bonfire guitarist Angel Schleifer joined as touring guitarist in 1987-88.

 1990s

-The 1990 follow up Jump the Gun, produced by Deep Purple bassist Roger Glover, offered more of the same catchy riffs.
+The 1990 follow up Jump the Gun, with new guitarist Ricky Marx and produced by Deep Purple bassist Roger Glover, offered more of the same catchy riffs.
 The band more or less broke up after the lack of success with this record, leaving only founding members Ron Atkins and Ken Hammer.

 They would not quit so recruited drummer Michael Fast and bass player Kenn Jackson, and went on to record Sin-Decade in 1992, once again teaming up with Metallica's producer Flemming Rasmussen.
 The album produced the hit single "Please Don't Leave Me" - a John Sykes/Phil Lynott cover which opened the band up to an even wider audience.

 The band did very well in Japan in the first half of the 1990s and have a large fanbase there.

 In 1995 however, the band surprised the fans and critics by releasing the storming Scream.
 This was an altogether heavier and guitar-lead approach which gained numerous plaudits and saw the band release their first live album, Screamin' Live.

 The follow-up Spooked, released in 1997, was regarded by many as an instant classic, maintaining the energy and heaviness of Scream whilst still capturing the quintessential melody that is Pretty Maids.

 1999's Anything Worth Doing Is Worth Overdoing produced the commercial, hard driving rock song Hell on High Heels.